tohagan/stlive/README.md

 Same as `sencha app build native` but it uses the version of Sencha Command configured in `.stlive.config` in your home directory or current/ancestor directories of your project.

-    $ stlive build
+    $ stlive build [--run]

+The `--run` option will deploy and run the app on attached devices.

-**TIP**: Commit a `.stlive.config` file as part of your project so you can auto select the right version of Sencha Command and Sencha Touch.
+**TIP**: This is basically the same as running `sencha app build --run native` but it uses the version of Sencha Command configured in your settings file.
+So you may wish to add a `.stlive.config` file as part of your project, so you can auto select the right version of Sencha Command and Sencha Touch.

 A future version may support settings environment variables prior to running Sencha Command so that the build process (and all the related build tools) can be customised on a per project basis.
 This would make it fast and easy to switch build parameters and tools just by changing projects directory and ensure that it's all version controlled.

+I recommend that your project `.stlive.config` files only contain project specific settings and that it inherit other settings from config files in your home or ancestor folders.
+When we roll out new releases of `stlive` that have new features and settings you will likely avoid the need to update each of your project's config files.
+You should always include the "_schema" property in your config files so the app can report schema version changes.

 ### Compile and Deploy PhoneGap app

-These commands will not recompile your sencha code, just the PhoneGap code.
+These commands will not recompile your Sencha code, just the PhoneGap code.
 But it will redeploy to the device which can be quicker than doing this manually:

-  - `$ stlive run [platform ...]` - Recompiles and deploys your app to the device.
+  - `$ stlive run [platform ...]` - Recompiles and deploys your app to devices/emulators/simulators.

 ### Instrumenting existing mobile apps for "Live Edit"